MikroElektronika/mikrosdk_click_v2/clicks/nfctag4/DETAILS.md

 ## Examples Description

-> This example checks if there is a message in the mailbox, and logs message length.
+> This example showcases how to configure and use the NFC Tag 4 click.
+The click is an NFC tag
+> interface which uses the I2C serial interface and an RF link interface in order to communicate.
+> The example requires the ST25 NFC Tap application which can be downloaded to your phone.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes driver, presents password to the device and initializes the device.
+> This function initializes and configures the logger and click modules.

 ```c